Higher R\'edei reciprocity and integral points on conics: Analytic prerequisites

 \subsection{R\'edei matrices}

 The previous subsections provide us with enough tools to deal with the $4$-rank distribution in our family of discriminants.
-We only handle the case where $l$ is such that $|l|$ is a prime $3$ modulo $4$.
-The analogous results for $l = -1$ can be found in \cite[Section 5]{CKMP}.
+Analogous results for $\ell = -1$ can be found in \cite[Section 5]{CKMP}.
 We now define the R\'edei matrix associated to a squarefree integer $d > 0$.

-\begin{mydef} Let $d > 0$ be a squarefree integer and suppose that $\Delta_{\Q(\sqrt{d})}$ has $t$ prime divisors, say $p_1, \dots, p_t$.
+\begin{mydef} Let $d > 0$ be a squarefree integer and suppose that $\Delta_{\Q(\sqrt{d})}$ has $t$ prime divisors, say $p_1 < \dots < p_t$.
 We can uniquely decompose $\chi_d$ as

 where $\chi_i: G_\Q \rightarrow \FF_2$ has conductor a power of $p_i$.
 In case $p_i \neq 2$, we have $\chi_i = \chi_{p_i^\ast}$, where $p_i^\ast$ has the same absolute value as $p_i$ and is $1$ modulo $4$.
 When $p_i = 2$, we have $\chi_i \in \{\chi_{-4}, \chi_{-8}, \chi_8\}$.